 2. Cost

-Roof repairs are affordable since they need fewer materials, labor and they have shorter completion periods.
-Homeowners with a tight budget may consider repairs to keep their roofs in pristine condition and save thousands of dollars.
+Roof repairs are affordable since they need fewer materials and labor.
+They also generally have shorter completion periods.
+Homeowners with a tight budget may consider repairs to keep their roofs in working condition and save thousands of dollars.

-While roof replacement is a substantial expense, it can save you money in the long term.
-A new roof will serve you for decades, and you get a return on your investment.
+While roof replacement is a substantial expense, it can save you money in the long term especially if your roof is already at the end of its lifespan.
+A new roof will serve you for decades, and you’ll get the peace of mind that comes with a new roof’s warranty.
 Also, it reduces your energy bills and minimizes the frequency and cost of repairs, putting money back in your pocket.
-Notably, you can lower roof replacement costs by using your homeowner’s insurance or roof warranty.

 3. Age